 Not too surprisingly, the above chart did not help you at all.
 Remember one thing, buying wine from a grocery store is fine (I do it too), but it will NEVER replace the experience you get when you go to a store like K&L in Hollywood or Wades Wines in Agoura Hills.
+Better yet, get your wine directly from the winery!
+If you are fortunate enough to be living in or near a wine region, it is definitely worth the trip.
 The people that work there don’t just sell you the wine, they share their passion with you, tell you unique wine stories that only they know, and that my friend, is better than any shameless discount you might get from large corporations.
 Be safe out there. ; )

 Don’t know where to go or what to buy for your next wine shopping trip?